Thinking about adoption?

 You are a step-family if you or your partner has a child by a previous relationship who lives with you.
 There are a number of ways in which you can legally formalise the relationship between the child and the step-parent.
 One of these options is adoption.
 Please refer to The Step-Parent Adoption Information Guide for information about the effects of a step-parent adoption, the alternatives to adoption, the criteria to apply, and the steps involved in the process.
 Please consider your options carefully; a decision to permanently sever the legal ties between a child and their birth parent is a serious one.
 Adoption may or may not be the most suitable option for your family.
 For example, it may be more appropriate to seek an alternative to adoption or to pursue the adoption once the child has turned 18 through adult adoption.
 If you are interested in pursuing step-parent adoption please contact Family Information and Adoption Services for further information.

-16. I am a foster carer; can I adopt the child in my care?
+16. I am a foster carer; can I apply to adopt the child in my care?

 Unless the child to be adopted is in Australia and is a permanent resident adoption by a relative is not possible (Section 65 Adoption Act 1994).
 For further information please contact Fostering and Adoption Services.